sahana-sukumaran/Data-Structures-Lab/README.md

 # Data-Structures-Lab

-Collection of data structures lab questions with solutions.
+This repository contains data structure-related questions along with their corresponding solutions.
+Each question is organized in its own folder, and includes a README.md file with the problem description and the solution code.